 Discounts: If you have the Swiss Travel Pass, half fare card, or are a child aged 6 to 16 years, you get a 50% discount.
 There is no discount for a Eurailpass.

 If you have plans to be in Zermatt for at least two days and visit all three peaks (Gornergrat, Glacier Paradise, and Rothorn), consider buying the Peak Pass.
 This pass gives you unlimited access to all lifts and trains in the area.
-A 2-day pass starts at 225 CHF with reduced prices the remainder of the year.
+In July and August, a 2-day pass starts at 225 CHF with reduced prices the remainder of the year.
 Learn more here.

 For 5 CHF per ticket, you can add Priority Boarding.
 This allows you to board the train before those who do not have Priority Boarding.
 By boarding first, you are guaranteed to get a seat on the right side of the train for the best views of the Matterhorn.